"For I am the vine, you are the branches"

-Spiritual Direction focuses on one's relationship with God and prayer.
+Spiritual Direction focuses on one's relationship with the Trinity God and

-Spiritual direction in the Ignatian tradition services the whole person holding the balance at the threshold between prayer and everyday life.
-It is by prayer and self-examination that brings forth the fruits of the Holy Spirit through the grace of God's gifting for us to discern the good we are to do, and in growing in holiness.
-Spiritual direction helps one interpret the dynamic interplay of the head, heart, and hands.
+Spiritual direction services the whole person holding the balance at the threshold between prayer and everyday life.
+By our prayer and self-examination, it brings forth the fruits of the Holy Spirit through the grace of God's gifting for us to discern the good we are to do, and in growing in virtue and holiness.
+Spiritual direction also helps one interpret the dynamic interplay of the head, heart, and hands.

 What we think, is what we do and feel